-The employee turnover rate of 10,53%, despite being below the threshold of 12% that was set for the 2022 financial year, remains a challenge for SAICA and is exacerbated by the increasing demand for skills in the SAICA has a talent management framework to identify successors and facilitate career development
+The employee turnover rate of 10,53%, despite being below the threshold of 12% that was set for the 2022 financial year, remains a challenge for SAICA and is exacerbated by the increasing demand for skills in the market

 The employee recognition programme was enhanced to align with refreshed values.
 The remuneration and rewards policy is under review, and recruitment efforts in the 2022 financial year have yielded positive results.
 A benchmark will provide a comparison with other NPOs and relevant entities/industries